barbazul/1kfa/mod_guide_player.md

 ## Decreased Move Levels

-But what about the 2 "red" levels?
+But what about the "red" levels?

 Any PC can attempt any move that is performed by flipping Str, Dex, or Int -- even if the player doesn't have that move card!

 For any such moves, all characters start at the lowest level shown on the card.
-So every character is "wild" or "novice" at every skill that is tested by flipping Int, Str, or Dex.
+This will be either the "wild" or "novice" level.

-Every character, at any time, can attempt to hit two opponents in combat (via Goreography).
+For Example, every character, at any time, can attempt to hit two opponents in combat (via Goreography).
 Every character can attempt to cast a spell (via Fundamental Magic).
 But, their odds are very low.

 You can attempt moves even if you don't meet the requirements shown.